alexmanolov/analyzing-students-mental-health/README.md

 These results reinforce the original study's conclusions, illustrating the complex interplay between environment, culture, and mental health.

+Methodology

+The core analysis used a SQL query on the anonymised student dataset, filtering only international students (`inter_dom = 'Inter'`), grouping by their length of stay (`stay`), and calculating:
+    - Number of students per group
+    - Average scores for depression (PHQ-9), social connectedness (SCS), and acculturative stress (ASISS)

+These results were used to assess whether time spent in the host country was associated with mental health improvements.

 Skills Demonstrated
     - Writing advanced SQL queries using filtering, CASE, aggregation, and JOINs
     - Conducting exploratory analysis with real-world social science data